COPT-Public/cuPDLP-C/README.md

 ## Compile
 <!-- We use CMAKE to build CUPDLP.
 The current version is built on the [Coin-OR CLP project](https://github.com/coin-or/Clp).
 Please install the dependencies therein. -->

 We use CMAKE to build CUPDLP.
 The current version switches to [HiGHS project](https://highs.dev) (previously, [Coin-OR CLP](https://github.com/coin-or/Clp)).

-Please install the dependencies therein.
+Note that if you install HiGHS using the [precompiled binaries](https://ergo-code.github.io/HiGHS/dev/installation/#Precompiled-Binaries), the compressed MPS files cannot be read.
+You can build and install with the zlib support from source, see [this page](https://ergo-code.github.io/HiGHS/dev/interfaces/cpp/link/) to find out more.
 Once you setup HiGHS and CUDA, set the following environment variables.

 ```shell